-The Credit Management Research Centre (CMRC) was established at Leeds University Business School in 1998, with funding from the Institute of Credit Management, commercial sponsors from the credit industry, and research grants.
+The Credit Management Research Centre (CMRC) was established at Leeds University Business School in 1998, with funding from the Institute of Credit Management (now the Chartered Institute of Credit Management CICM), commercial sponsors from the credit industry, and research grants.

 Recognising the important role of knowledge transfer activities, the research programme combines academic rigour with practitioner and policy relevance.
 We consider industry and policy partnerships and engagement as a critical factor in our commitment to dynamic and relevant research, innovative teaching, and exceptional PhD and Research Degrees.

 CMRC's strategy is to develop a distinctive international profile through links with the industrial and commercial sector and governments, coupled with a strong academic publication record.

 Our objective is to involve leading academic scholars to come together in a series of research collaborations as well as specialised symposia and larger conferences to explore the many complex dimensions of:

 - Credit granting

 - Management and the functioning of credit markets

 - Policy intervention